 Engaged Learning experiences at Benedictine University can take a number of forms.
 An approved Engaged Learning might involve work in the larger campus community, a juried public performance or show of visual art or music, significant volunteer service, or an internship or professional project.
-The common element in all of these experiences is that the student must apply previously learned information, values and skills to a specific setting, and explore the connections between classroom knowledge and real-world experiences.
-Engaged Learning experiences help prepare students for full participation in the world as accomplished community members and ethical professionals.
+The common element in all of these experiences is that the student must apply previously learned information, values and skills to a specific setting, and explore the connections between classroom knowledge and real-world the world as accomplished community members and ethical professionals.